-Determining your income can be a bit tricky, but you have to be careful to only calculate what you for sure can earn.
-This means if you are paid commissions or self-employment income then you will need to decide on an average to use.
+Determining your income can be a bit tricky, but you have to be careful only to calculate what you for sure can earn.
+If you are paid commissions or self-employment income, you will need to decide on an average to use.
 Figure out how much income you anticipate to earn or make this coming year.
 It can include all income from these sources:

 - Salary and wages

 - Bonuses (that are guaranteed)

 - Self-employment income (using an average from the last three months or longer)